Stock market today: Wall Street is drifting as an update on inflation keeps stocks in check

 NEW YORK (AP) — Another hotter-than-expected update on inflation is keeping U.S. stocks in check on Friday.

-The S&P 500 was virtually unchanged in midday trading after erasing earlier losses from the morning.
-It's drifting near its all-time high set the day before and clinging to a slight gain for the week, which would mark its 15th in the last 16.
+The S&P 500 fell 0.2% in afternoon trading, trimming some of its earlier losses from the morning.
+It's drifting near its all-time high set the day before, but on track for just its second losing week since late October.

 Friday's report on inflation at the wholesale level was the latest reminder that the battle against rising prices still isn't over.
 Prices rose more in January than economists expected, and the numbers followed a similar report from earlier in the week that showed living costs for U.S. consumers climbed by more than forecast.